Quick Summary

 • A wall of text: Break it up.
 Short paragraphs, line breaks between them.
 People skim.

 • Copying your resume: Your About section should complement your experience section, not repeat it.
-This is where you show personality and context — not just job history.

 How Long Should It Be?